Pasadena, Online, San Jose, and off-campus locations

 - Official high school transcript recognized by the U.S. Department of Education showing an earned high school diploma, 2.0 GPA or higher, and date of graduation.
 A copy of a high school diploma, if transcripts are not immediately available, can be submitted with a contingency that original transcripts will be on file prior to day 5 of the term/semester of entry.
 Financial aid will not be disbursed until the compliant documentation is received.

-- Official college transcript with 24 credits of transferable units with a grade of C or better.
+- Official college transcript with 24 credits of transferable credits with a grade of C or better.

 - Official Associate degree transcript from a regionally-accredited institution showing degree earned and date conferred